Where we're heading next:

 The song, "I'm proud to be an American" has genuine meaning for the kids now.
 Grandma said a million times, "You just can't imagine this until you see it in person!"
 Each character we met along the way has had a unique story to tell and for all of you who shared your lives with us, we must express our gratitude.
 Thank you for being our kids' teachers and thank you for letting us share our story with you as it unfolded.

 This trip was made extraordinary because of the engaging guides, curious flight attendants, patient servers, generous B&B hosts, random excited travelers, passionate locals and especially the "Smilers".
 Pretty early on we incorporated the phrase, "We've got Smilers!" as cars passed us on the highway smiling and waving, and especially those few young adults who chased our car down to tell us about a special road trip that had changed their lives.
+And we all got so used to life in the car that a "long driving day" went from a 2 hour stint to a minimum of 6 hours on the road.

 The kids became versed in how vastly different American culture is from one region to another, but more importantly, they concluded that kids are all pretty much the same no matter where you go.